Video game music: Personalized soundtracks

 Being able to play one's own music during a game in the past usually meant turning down the game audio and using an alternative music player.
 Some early exceptions were possible on PC/Windows gaming in which it was possible to independently adjust game audio while playing music with a separate program running in the background.
 Some PC games, such as Quake, play music from the CD while retrieving game data exclusively from the hard disk, thereby allowing the game CD to be swapped for any music CD.
-The first PC game to introduce in-game support for custom soundtracks was Lionhead Studio's Black and White.
+The first PC game to introduce in-game support for custom soundtracks was Lionhead Studio's Black & White.
 The 2001 game included an in-game interface for Winamp that enabled the players to play audio tracks from their own playlists.
 In addition, this would sometimes trigger various reactions from the player's Creature, like dancing or laughing.

 Some PlayStation games supported this by swapping the game CD with a music CD, although when the game needed data, players had to swap the CDs again.
 One of the earliest games, Ridge Racer, was loaded entirely into RAM, letting the player insert a music CD to provide a soundtrack throughout the entirety of the gameplay.
 In Vib Ribbon, this became a gameplay feature, with the game generating levels based entirely on the music on whatever CD the player inserted.

 Microsoft's Xbox allowed music to be copied from a CD onto its internal hard drive, to be used as a "Custom Soundtrack", if enabled by the game developer.
 The feature carried over into the Xbox 360 where it became supported by the system software and could be enabled at any point.
 The Wii is also able to play custom soundtracks if it is enabled by the game (Excite Truck, Endless Ocean).
 The PlayStation Portable can, in games like Need for Speed Carbon: Own the City and FIFA 08, play music from a Memory Stick.